HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 }}

 As we see, there are still more than 2% of desktop and mobile pages that use the deprecated synchronous AJAX requests.
+Let's look at the trend by comparing the results with the last two years.

 {{ figure_markup(
   image="usage-sync-async-over-years.png",